02gillianrogers/Reflections/README.md

 22 Reflection
 What is the benefit of having a copy of the last known state of the remote stored locally?
 The benefit is that you can work on it offline.

+25 Reflection
+How would you collaborate without using Git or GitHub?
+What would be easier, and what would be harder?
+To collaborate without using Git or GitHub would be more difficult.
+You would have to send files across the internet.